Student Rights Service (formerly PLINFO)

 - be consulted when the school is suggesting the need for specialist educational services for their child

-- participate in disciplinary hearings involving their child
+- participate in student behaviour management meetings involving their child

 - participate in parent activities/functions and receive newsletters

-- vote in elections and by-elections for boards of trustees
+- vote in elections and by-elections for parent representatives on the school's board